Maiden Tower (Baku)

-The Maiden Tower (Qız qalası) is a 12th-century monument in the Old City, Baku, Azerbaijan.
+The Maiden Tower (Qız qalası, برج دختر) is a 12th-century monument in the Old City, Baku, Azerbaijan.
 Along with the Shirvanshahs' Palace, dated to the 15th century, it forms a group of historic monuments listed in 2001 under the UNESCO World Heritage List of Historical Monuments as cultural property, Category III.
-It is one of Azerbaijan's most distinctive national emblems, and is thus featured on Azerbaijani currency notes and official letterheads.
+It was built, like most buildings in the Old City, by the Iranian Shirvanshahs, and is one of Azerbaijan's most distinctive national emblems, and is thus featured on Azerbaijani currency notes and official letterheads.

 The Maiden Tower houses a museum, which presents the story of the historic evolution of Baku city.
 It also has a gift shop.
 The view from the roof takes in the alleys and minarets of the Old City, the Baku Boulevard, the Isa bek Hajinski House and a wide vista of the Baku Bay.

-The Tower is surrounded by legends rooted in the history and culture of Azerbaijan.

-Indeed, some epics became a subject for scenarios for ballets and theatre's plays.
-The ballet Maiden Tower is a world-class masterpiece of the Azerbaijani ballet created by composer Afrasiyab Badalbeyli in 1940; a remake of the ballet was performed in 1999.
+The tower is often subject to speculations about its origin.
+Some epics became a subject for scenarios for ballets and theatre's plays.
+The ballet Maiden Tower is a piece of the Azerbaijani ballet created by composer Afrasiyab Badalbeyli in 1940; a remake of the ballet was performed in 1999.

 Resulting from the recession of the Caspian Sea shoreline, a strip of land emerged.
 This land was developed between the 9th and 15th centuries, when the walls of the old city and the palace, including the huge bastion of the Maiden Tower, were built.